Language selection

 Gender equality performance is expected to be assessed in all project evaluations.
 This involves:

-If the project or program has a good gender-based analysis, gender equality outcomes, clear gender equality indicators and sex-age disaggregated baseline and targets, there is a much greater probability that the evaluation will examine gender equality elements in a meaningful way.
+If the project or program has a good gender-based analysis plus, gender equality outcomes, clear gender equality indicators and baseline and targets disaggregated by sex, age and, where feasible, other relevant identity factors, there is a much greater probability that the evaluation will examine gender equality elements in a meaningful way.
 The following table outlines how to plan, design and manage evaluations to assess gender equality outcomes.

 How to plan, design and manage evaluations to assess gender equality outcomes